| Title: | Input/Output 'SomaScan' Data |

 a logical value indicating whether |

-The set of S3 methods above return the soma_adat
+The set of S3 methods above return the soma_adat object with

 the corresponding S3 method applied.